Job application

-Interview - In Practice
+Interview - in Practice

 Most people are nervous and feel under pressure during an interview.
 As a result, they can easily come across as a little quieter or more insecure than they actually are.
 Good preparation is important if you are to present yourself as authentically and as well as possible despite your nerves.
 We have prepared some tips for you to optimally prepare yourself and present yourself convincingly during the interview.